mongodb/specifications/source/ocsp-support/ocsp-support.rst

 Changelog
 ==========

+**2020-07-01**: 2.0.0: Default tlsDisableCertificateRevocationCheck
+and tlsDisableOCSPEndpointCheck to false in the case that a driver's TLS library exhibits hard-fail behavior and add provision for platform-specific defaults.

 **2020-03-20**: 1.3.1: Clarify OCSP documentation requirements for drivers unable to enable OCSP by default on a per MongoClient basis.

 **2020-03-03**: 1.3.0: Add tlsDisableCertificateRevocationCheck URI
 option.
 Add Go as a reference implementation.
 Add hard-fail backwards